"InPeace Flow"

 A four-step method designed to minimize overwhelm and increase clarity:

-• Sequence : Present actions one at a time, not all at once.
-Linear steps reduce overwhelm.
+• Sequence : Present one action at a time

 Design Constraints